Beginner’s Guide to Flash Photography – Tips, Tricks and Lessons (Updated)

 - MagGrid: carefully optimized beam pattern provides even light coverage and eliminates unwanted light spill, allowing photographers to capture cleaner and more consistent photographs between shots.

 Besides MagMod modifiers, one of the best modifiers to have on you at all times is a shoot-through umbrella.
 This is a great flash modifier for soft, beautiful light no matter where you are.

 Step 9: Understand Creative vs. Corrective White Balance

 In photography, there is always room to bend the rules when it comes to the “correct” way to do something.
 Creatively speaking, there is no “perfect” way to set your White Balance.
 Every type of light has a color and the best way to achieve the right color in almost every situation is actually the WB setting that may seem the most intimidating and yet is actually the most simple: Kelvin White Balance.

-Take your camera inside and outside, and practice dialing the Kelvin up and down until the image looks right. (of course, if you want to cheat, you can check the chart we’ve provided!)
+Take your camera inside and outside, and practice dialing the Kelvin up and down until the image looks right.
 In no time at all, you’ll start to remember which numbers correspond to which shooting conditions.
 A lot of indoor light is somewhere around 3000-4000K.
 Daylight is around 5000-6000K.
 Deep shade, or after-sunset light, is 7000K+.
 In no time at all, this will become second nature!